What are puberty blockers and how are they used in trans care?

 - Youth gender care a flashpoint in trans rights debate

-The decision is facing pushback from trans activists, while the British Medical Association (BMA) - the professional body for doctors - has called for the ban to be lifted.
+The decision faces pushback from trans activists, while the British Medical Association (BMA) - the professional body for doctors - has called for the ban to be lifted.

-As more adolescents seek to medically transition around the world, parents, doctors and authorities are grappling with what treatment should be made available to them and at what age.
+As more adolescents identify as transgender around the world, parents, doctors and authorities are grappling with what treatment should be made available to them and at what age.

-In May, Britain's previous Conservative government introduced an emergency ban on prescriptions of puberty-blocking drugs to children suffering gender dysphoria - a discomfort that their gender identity does not match their body.
+In May, Britain's previous Conservative government introduced an emergency ban on prescriptions of puberty-blocking drugs to children suffering gender dysphoria.

 Here's what you need to know.